Robert Phayre (Indian Army officer): Second Afghan War

 Reverting to military employment, Phayre commanded a brigade, first in Bombay and afterwards in Rajputana, from 10 May 1875 to 4 May 1880.
 Having been promoted Major-General on 1 January 1880, he was then appointed to the command of the reserve division of the army engaged in the Second Anglo-Afghan War and had charge of the line of communication by Quetta to Kandahar.
 After the disaster of the Battle of Maiwand on 27 July 1880 he was directed to push forward to Kandahar, besieged by Ayub Khan; but he was delayed by want of troops and transport, and Kandahar was relieved by General Frederick Roberts (afterwards Earl Roberts) at the Battle of Kandahar before his arrival.
-He was mentioned in despatches, was included in the vote of thanks of Parliament, was made K.C.B. on 22 February 1881, and received the medal.
+He was mentioned in despatches, was included in the vote of thanks of Parliament, was made KCB on 22 February 1881, and received the Afghanistan Medal.